DimitriPalmer22/Studio-Docs/PublicNotes/Information Notes/General Pipeline and Production Management.md

 > Note: Some tasks depend on others.
 It might be a good idea to make some type of dependency graph or use a topological sort of some kind to understand which things need to be done asynchronously or sequentially.

 #### Task_NAME

+##### Task Description:
+This is an example description of what the task is.
+Here, we describe:
+- A general overview of the task (short summary)
+- Why is this task important?
+How does this task fit into the context of the feature?
+- How do other tasks relate to this task?
+Are there any dependencies?
+Is it a prerequisite for other tasks?
+Does somebody else need this done first in order to do their task?
+- What is the expected outcome of this task?
+What does it need to look like when it is done?